Fillers for the rubber industry

 Silicic acids exhibit a high potential for reinforcement and give rubber blends particularly high values for tensile strength, Shore hardness, tear propagation resistance and abrasion resistance.

-Our supplier BRISIL has developed a patented process for the resource-efficient production of "green" silicas from biomass (rice husks), which are used as functional fillers in tyres, shoe soles, conveyor belts and cables.
+Company BRISIL has developed a patented process for the resource-efficient production of "green" silicas from biomass (rice husks), which are used as functional fillers in tyres, shoe soles, conveyor belts and cables.
 Currently, there is a production plant in the Indian district of Gujarat with a capacity of 7,400 tpa.
 Further production plants in Asia are being planned.
 A REACh registration for this product series will be completed in the near future.
-Currently, different types (specific surface areas of 130-200 m2/g) are produced, which are characterised by a positive 'ecological footprint' and a very good price/performance ratio.
+Currently, different types of precipitated silica (specific surface areas of 130-200 m2/g) are produced, which are characterised by a positive 'ecological footprint' and a very good price/performance ratio.